trentzz/checkers-board-tournament/README.md

 # Adding your own bot

+1. Fork the repo and make a branch for your bot
-1. Make a new file in the `bots/` folder
+2. Make a new file in the `bots/` folder
-2. Make sure it inherits from `Bot` in `base_bot.py`.
+3. Make sure it inherits from `Bot` in `base_bot.py`.
 Have a look at other bots for clarification.
-3. Add your bot to `controller.py`.
+4. Add your bot to `controller.py`.
 Again have a look at existing implementation for details.
 You can also search for `# BOT TODO`
-4. Run `poetry install`.
+5. Run `poetry install`.
 See [Usage](#usage) for more details and options.
+6. Commit and open a PR to the `add-your-bot-here` branch (select your fork as the source, and this repo as the destination)

 # Stuff and things